Eonasdan/tempus-dominus/README.md

 ## [View the manual and demos](http://eonasdan.github.io/bootstrap-datetimepicker/)

 #Notice
 I've had to take a break from working on this plugin.
-The ratio of issues verus helpful people and my time is just to far out of balance.
+The ratio of issues verus helpful people and my available time is just to far out of balance.
 If anyone wants to volunteer to help with issues and developemt, please let me know.

 # v4.17.37